thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 Freedom to rotate on one or both ends will increase the tendency to buckle.
 Fixed ends reduce the tendency to buckle.

 Increase OD_Free or reduce L_Free in order to reduce the tendency to buckle.

+In order to design a spring that does not have a tendency to buckle, enable the Slenderness MAX constraint, set that MAX constraint to a value close to 4.0 and run the Search feature.

 ___